markushha/reactflow/README.md

   - Add validation using isValidConnection() function
   - Pass state value using zustand

-For nodes and edges, you'll find implementation of:
+For nodes and edges, you'll find an implementation of:
   - custom addNode() function with different types
   - duplicateNode() function
   - deleteNode() function